 Today I woke up with very strange imaginations about what would happen if my any bad luck my business collapsed today.
 I asked myself questions like: What if I run bankrupt today?
 What if my small business collapses?
 What if I lose all I have?
 How will i handle the failure?
 These are the questions that have been bothering me since morning.

-A close friend of mine gave me a call last night and told me the news of how his only business had collapsed due to effects of COVID-19 pandemic.
+A close friend of mine gave me a call last night and broke to me the news of how his only business had collapsed due to the effects of COVID-19.
 Sadly, this happens to be his third business that has failed.
 This friend of mine has failed in agriculture, retail and now ecommerce industry.

-When he broke to me the news of his failed business, rather than consoling him, I instead congratulated him.
+When he told me the news of his failed business, rather than consoling him, I instead congratulated him.
 The reason I congratulated him was because despite failing at three businesses, he had not lost hope, and wants to start another business.

 If you have been following my blog, you will realize that I love writing about my challenges and failures.
 I have set a goal to become a billionaire before reaching 40years of age, and in my pursuit of this goal, I will encounter several challenges which I must overcome to hit the jackpot.

-Now how did I handle such failures or what will I do if my business today?
-Well you are going to find out all this
+Now how did I handle such failures or what will I do if my business collapses today?
+Well you are going to find out all this.

 5 Things I Will Do If My Business Fails Today